-There are 460 mi2 of Sioux County within the Cannonball River Study Unit.
-Information in the CRSU provides information housed at the State Historical Society of North Dakota (SHSND) through August 5, 2015.
-The SHSND has not received site forms or cultural resource reports that are conducted in Sioux County since the National Park Service approved Standing Rock as the Tribal Historic Preservation Office.
-Thus, any Figure 2.1: Map of the Cannonball River Study Unit.
+There are 460 mi of Sioux County within the Cannonball River Study Unit.
+Information in the CRSU provides information housed at the State Historical Society of North Dakota (SHSND) through December 31, 2020.
+The SHSND is not the repository for forms or cultural resource reports in Sioux County since the National Park Service approved

+Figure 2.1: Map of the Cannonball River Study Unit.